Georgia Highlands College

 As an equal opportunity institution, Georgia Highlands College is committed to recruiting, hiring, training, promoting and educating persons without regard to age, color, disability, gender, national origin, race, religion, sexual orientation or veteran status.
 GHC expects successful applicants to share this commitment.

-Job Description Summary This position provides administrative support to the Campus Dean.
-Georgia Highlands is a growing and progressive institutio...
+Job Description Summary This position performs accounting duties in support of college operations.
+Georgia Highlands is a growing and progressive i...

 Job Description Summary Tenure-track faculty position in Biology at a multi-campus institution in the University System of Georgia with primary tea...